-WEST VIRGINIA STATE TAX DEPARTMENT Administrative Notice 2000-02
+WEST VIRGINIA STATE TAX DEPARTMENT Administrative Notice 2001-02

+SUBJECT:

-SUBJECT: Property Tax -- State Tax Commissioner's Statement for the Determination of the Capitalization Rates for Producing Coal, Oil and Gas and Other Mined Minerals for Property Tax Purposes for Tax Year 2000, Pursuant to §§ 110 CSR 1I-4.1.7, 1J-4.5.1 and 1K-4.1.7.
+Property Tax -- State Tax Commissioner's Statement for the Determination of the Capitalization Rates for Producing and Reserve Coal, Oil and Gas and Other Mined Minerals for Property Tax Purposes for Tax Year 2001, Pursuant to §§ 110 CSR 1I-4.1.7, 1J-4.5 and 1K-4.1.7.

-On September 1, 1999, the State Tax Department filed valuation variables to be used in conjunction with legislative rules for the appraisal of producing natural resource properties.
+On September 1, 2000, the State Tax Department filed valuation variables to be used in conjunction with legislative rules for the appraisal of producing natural resource properties.
 (See: §§ 110 CSR 1-I, 1-J and 1-K) This notice will address one of the variables, the capitalization rate, setting forth the generally accepted appraisal procedures used in developing the respective rates and in applying the rates to income streams generated by natural resource properties.
-To this end, this notice will discuss development of industry capitalization rates for producing coal, oil and gas and other mined minerals.
+To this end, this notice will discuss development of industry capitalization rates for properties containing coal, and/or oil and gas, and/or other mined minerals.